Neural Vector Fields for Implicit Surface Representation and Inference: Method

-In accordance with \cite{rella2022zero}, we call the mapping from the positions in space to the directions $\mathsf{f}_{VT} : \Omega \to \Gamma$ Vector Transform (VT).
-Figure \ref{fig:overview} shows the visualization of the VT representation for an example object.
-We redefine VT formally for the 3D-space as follows:
+The VF representation is thus the mapping from positions in space to directions $f : \Omega \to \Gamma$.
+Figure \ref{fig:open_surface} visualizes our representation for an example object.
+We define the VF representation formally as follows:

-Here $d$ is an operator that gives the vector difference of its operands.
-Equation \eqref{eq:vectransform} defines the transform that maps each point in the subset of space $\Omega$ to a normalized direction vector $\mathsf{v} \in \Gamma$.
-Here $\mathsf{\epsilon} \in \mathbb{R}^3$ is an infinitesimal displacement.
-We note that when multiple points $\mathsf{\hat{x}}_S$ satisfy the inferior condition, one of them is chosen randomly.
-Similarly, the point $\mathsf{x}'$ can be chosen arbitrarily between the two sides of the surface $\Pi$ with the only constraint that $\mathsf{x}' \notin \Pi$.
+Here, $\Vert.\Vert$ is the $\ell_2$ norm operator.
+Eq.~\eqref{eq:vectransform} defines the representation that maps each point in the subset $\Omega$ of space to a normalized direction vector $\mathsf{v} \in \Gamma$. $\mathsf{\epsilon} \in \mathbb{R}^3$ is an infinitesimal displacement.
+We note that when multiple points $\mathsf{\hat{x}}_S$ satisfy the argmin condition (for example at equal distance between surfaces), one of them can be chosen arbitrarily.
+Similarly, the point $\mathsf{x}'$ is chosen as a point with higher coordinate value than $\hat{\mathsf{x}}_S$, with the only constraint that $\mathsf{x}' \notin \Pi$.
+This particular choice is also an arbitrary one.

-We now need to ensure that VT can properly represent surfaces embedded in $\mathbb{R}^3$.
-Specifically, we establish a one-to-one map between surface points and the $-2$ level set of divergence computed on the VT field.
+We now need to ensure that VF can properly represent surfaces embedded in $\mathbb{R}^3$.
+Specifically, with the three following properties, we establish a one-to-one map between surface points and the $-1$ level set of flux density computed on VF.
+Here and throughout the paper, we define flux density as the flux through a spherical surface divided by its cross-sectional area when the radius of such sphere tends to zero.

+\begin{property} The vector field $\mathsf{v} = f(\mathsf{x})$ is equal to the negative gradient of the unsigned distance field, \ie, $-\nabla u(\mathsf{x})$, except at the discontinuities at the surface points $\{\mathsf{x}_S\}$ and at points at equal distance from multiple surface points. \end{property}

-\begin{property} The vector field $\mathsf{v} = \mathsf{f}_{VT}(\mathsf{x})$ is equal to the unit normal field at the surface. \end{property} Property \ref{prop:normal}, instrumental for proving the following property, does not require extensions and we refer to its proof in \cite{osher2003level} and \cite{rella2022zero}.
+\begin{property} The vector field $\mathsf{v} = f(\mathsf{x})$ is equal to the surface normal as it approaches the surface. \end{property}

-\begin{property} Consider the VT representation $\mathsf{v} = \mathsf{f}_{VT}(\mathsf{x})$ of a piece-wise smooth surface as defined in Eq. \eqref{eq:vectransform}, and the following transform:
+\begin{property} Consider the VF representation $\mathsf{v} = f(\mathsf{x})$ of a piecewise smooth surface as defined in Eq.~\eqref{eq:vectransform}, and the following transform: